Access & Coverage Advocacy

 ICD Code Refinement

-On October 1, 2018 – the start of FY 2019 in the federal government – a distinct ICD-10 code for both Duchenne/Becker and FSHD will be added to the amended CMS ICD-10 codes.
+On October 1, 2018 – the start of FY 2019 in the federal government – a distinct ICD-10 code for both Duchenne/Becker and FSHD was added to the amended CMS ICD-10 codes.

 What does this mean?